| Home Page | Root Page | Census Records | GRO Records | Parish Records | Names Directory |

 The 1901 Census finds him at age 12 living at The Tower, Tower Hill in Dover in the household of his uncle Charles Benjamin Ellis who had married Blanche Jean's sister Alice Ann Rodd Coleman.
 Also present, besides Charles' two young daughters May and Grace, were Blanche Jean's widowed mother Annie - born in Lifton, Devon around 1835 - and Lothair Cecil's brother Rolfe (or Relfe) Gordon.
 Blanche Jean, however, was not there, and her whereabouts at this time are unknown.

-Lothair appears to have preferred the alias "John" during his years in Australia.
+Lothair continued to use the alias "John" during his years in Australia, although was commonly known as "Jack".
 He died at Auburn, west of Sydney, as "John Cecil Woodhurst" in 1956 [Online NSW Registry of Births, Deaths and Marriages: Reference 8475/1956].
-The latter source gives his parents' forenames as "Colin" and "Olive" which are probably mistranscriptions of handwritten entries "John" and "Blanche".
+The latter source gives his parents' forenames as "Colin" and "Olive" which are almost certainly mistranscriptions of handwritten entries "John" and "Blanche".
 He was cremated at nearby Rookwood Cemetery in Lidcombe, the largest cemetery in NSW, and his ashes interred at its Memorial Wall.
 His commemorative plaque there, at location JXJ, reads "John Cecil Woodhurst passed away 30th March 1956 aged 68 years."

 Caroline died at Parramatta, near to Auburn, in 1961 [Online NSW Registry of Births, Deaths and Marriages: Reference 5647/1961].
 Her parents' forenames are given as William and Emma.

-This daughter's first forename was registered as Louie, not as Louise or Louisa.
-Her second forename may have been Olive or Oliver (her grandmother's maiden name).
+This daughter's second forename Olive may have been chosen in memory of her grandmother's maiden name Oliver.
+It was the forename by which she was commonly known.
 In 1932 she married Thomas Travers in the Granville District of New South Wales, Australia [Online NSW Registry of Births, Deaths and Marriages: Reference 842/1932].
-Her forename was spelt as Louie in this record too.
+They produced two children, John Ralph (1932-2014) & May Olive (1935-2010).